The 2025 International Editorial Cartoon Contest is now open. Enter Here »

 Student Achievement Award

 This award recognizes an outstanding student journalist who has demonstrated a commitment to press freedom.
-Nominees must have been a registered student at a Canadian post-secondary institution in 2024, whose work showed determination to publish a story in the face of challenges or obstacles to freely reporting on issues that matter to their school community.
-Work must have been published or aired on either student media outlets or mainstream online or broadcast media outlets in 2024.
+Nominees must have been a registered student at a Canadian post-secondary institution, whose work showed determination to publish a story in the face of challenges or obstacles to freely reporting on issues that matter to their school community.
+Work must have been published or aired on either student media outlets or mainstream online or broadcast media outlets.
 Unpublished work done for class assignments will not be accepted.

 Prizes

 The Press Freedom Award winner will receive $2,500 and a certificate from the Canadian Commission for UNESCO.
-The Press Freedom, Local Journalism award winner will receive $2,500.
+The Local Journalism Award winner will receive $2,500.
 The Career Achievement winner is awarded $2,500.
 The Student Achievement Award winner will receive $1,000.

 WPFC is honoured to award journalists who continually confront secrecy, defy intimidation, and overcome dangerous obstacles in their pursuit of truth.
 Without them, stories that reveal the facts and uncover the evidence shaping our collective reality may not be told.

-Winners will be announced at our annual Press Freedom Awards Luncheon on May 1 at the National Arts Centre.
+Winners are announced at our annual Press Freedom Awards Luncheon at the National Arts Centre to commemorate World Press Freedom Day.